mzgoddard/preact-render-spy/README.md

 The main render method takes some arbitrary JSX and replaces any component nodes with spies which wrap the component.
-These spies then look at the rendered output of the second level of JSX and stores a big map of all the JSX virtual DOM nodes that have been created by your component.
+These spies then look at the rendered output of the second level of JSX and store a big map of all the JSX virtual DOM nodes that have been created by your component.

 There is also concept of limiting the `depth` of the rendering such that it will only resolve